Gobstopper: Charlie and the Chocolate Factory

-In the 1964 children's book Charlie and the Chocolate Factory, British author Roald Dahl described "Everlasting Gobstoppers," a fictional gobstopper that could never get smaller or be finished.
+In the 1964 children's book Charlie and the Chocolate Factory, Roald Dahl described "Everlasting Gobstoppers," a fictional gobstopper that could never get smaller or be finished.

 Ed, Edd n Eddy

-In the animated series Ed, Edd n Eddy, jawbreakers are humongous, and the entire show revolves around them.
-Most episodes feature the titular main characters running a variety of scams to earn money to buy jawbreakers.
-They are also the main subject of the video game adaptation Ed, Edd n Eddy: Jawbreakers!
+The animated series Ed, Edd n Eddy revolves around jawbreakers.
+Most episodes feature the titular characters running a variety of scams to earn money to buy the confections.
+The jawbreakers themselves are depicted as comically oversized, often with a circumference larger than that of the heads of the characters; a character's cheeks would swell to the same size when the jawbreakers are placed in their mouths.
+Jawbreakers are also the main subject of one of the series' tie-in video games, Ed, Edd n Eddy: Jawbreakers!.

-Happy Tree Friends

-In the animated television series Happy Tree Friends, Nutty attempts to eat a jawbreaker, but he ends up breaking his jaw trying to bite it in half, and it's indestructible, unbreakable and stone-harded candy, from the episode "Chew Said a Mouthful".

 Jawbreaker

-The 1999 American teen black comedy Jawbreaker centers around the main characters accidentally killing their friend after gagging her with a jawbreaker.
+The 1999 American teen comedy Jawbreaker centers around the main characters accidentally killing their friend after gagging her with a jawbreaker.

-Notable incidents
+Lawsuit

-In 2003, Taquandra Diggs, a nine-year-old girl in Starke, Florida, suffered severe burns, allegedly from biting on an exploding Wonka Everlasting Gobstopper that had been refrigerated, left out in the sun, then refrigerated again.
+In 2003, Taquandra Diggs, a nine-year-old girl in Starke, Florida, US suffered severe burns, allegedly from biting on an exploding Wonka Everlasting Gobstopper that had been refrigerated, left out in the sun, then refrigerated again.
 Diggs and several other alleged victims' families filed lawsuits against Nestlé for medical bills resulting from plastic surgery as well as pain and suffering; the matters were later settled outside of court for an undisclosed amount.